 License name Description Fabric Agent with Endpoint Protection and Cloud Sandbox Full license that offers all FortiClient features including endpoint protection and Sandbox Cloud.
-Includes all features detailed below for the Fabric Agent with Endpoint Protection and Sandbox Cloud licenses.
-Fabric Agent with Endpoint Protection Includes support for Telemetry and endpoint protection and management (AV, on-premise FortiSandbox, Web Filter, Application Firewall, Vulnerability Scan, FSSO, and FortiGate registration).
+Includes all features detailed for the Fabric Agent with Endpoint Protection and Sandbox Cloud licenses.
+Fabric Agent with Endpoint Protection Includes support for Telemetry and endpoint protection and management (AV, on-premise FortiSandbox, Web Filter, Application Firewall, Vulnerability Scan, Fortinet Single Sign-On (FSSO), and FortiGate registration).
 Each purchased Fabric Agent license allows management of one FortiClient Windows, macOS, or Linux endpoint.
 You must purchase a minimum of 25 endpoint licenses, and you can have these EMS licenses for a maximum three year term.
 You can specify the number of endpoints and the term duration at time of purchase.
 The Fabric Agent license also applies for iOS and Android endpoints.
-Sandbox Cloud Adds support for FortiSandbox Cloud for Windows endpoints. · · · · · · · · · · · · · · · · · · ·
+You can also use the Fabric Agent license to license Chromebooks if no Chromebook license is present on the EMS instance.
+Sandbox Cloud Adds support for FortiSandbox Cloud for Windows and macOS endpoints.